 I was driving home after shift last week listening to the radio and enjoying the sunshine.
-The traffic report came on and in it was a cell phone call from a woman who had been stopped in the lineup for the highway construction on Highway 4 between Port Alberni and Parksville.
+The traffic report was being broadcast and in it was a cell phone call from a woman who had been stopped in the lineup for the highway construction on Highway 4 between Port Alberni and Parksville.
 She wondered if anyone knew what was going on.

 The Motor Vehicle Act requires that when work is being carried out on a highway signs be posted indicating that this is happening.
 In addition to that, signs must also be posted showing a construction speed limit or restricting the manner in which vehicles are to proceed through the area.
 These signs must then be removed as soon as the reason for them no longer exists.

-For safety's sake, please slow down in construction zones.
-The cost to you is only a few seconds, and unless you are an emergency vehicle responding to a crisis, losing those few seconds to caution is well worthwhile.
+For safety's sake, please slow down in Cone Zones.
+They are there to protect both workers and drivers.
+The cost to you is only a few seconds, and unless you are an emergency vehicle responding to a crisis, losing those few seconds to be safe is a small price to pay.

 PS: Don't forget the Slow Down, Move Over rule.
 It applies in construction zones too.

 Remember that just because the workers have gone home for the day, the hazards could still be there.
 This is why construction zone signs are left in place when the work is expected to last for more than part of a day.
 Speed signs still apply even if workers are not present.

 The person posting this message is making a lot of assumptions.

 - Were the signs far enough down the road she saw them before hitting the line?